2025 - NeurIPS 2025 MTI-LLM

 - or act as safety filters in the loop.

-In many of these workflows, we implicitly assume that the judge can fill in a missing objective from context:
+In many of these workflows, we implicitly assume that the judge can reconstruct a missing objective from context—i.e., infer the conversation’s base objective even when it is never stated explicitly:

 But in multi-turn jailbreaks: